andrewfrank22/Lab-Report-3---Bugs-and-Commands-Week-5-/README.md

    This will output all files with a .txt extension in the ./technical directory and it's subdirectories.

    Example 2:
-   > find ./technical -name "config*"
+   > find ./technical -name "chapter*"

-   This will find all files that start with "config" in the techhnical directory; does not worry about the extension.
+   This will find all files that start with "chapter" in the techhnical directory; does not worry about the extension.

 3) *-mtime: Allows you to find  files in a directory based on the last time they were modified*